sabinavam1/OIM3640project/proposal.md

 ### Individual Goals

-- **Sneha:** Learn how to connect design and Python in a meaningful way.
-- **Sol:** Create an engaging project that helps people "program" their life, and gain a deeper understanding of how Python can integrate with front-end tools.
+Sneha wishes to learn how to connect design and python into something meaningful.
+Similarly, Sol would like to create an interesting project that can genuinely help people program their life.
+Additionally, Sol would like to get a deeper understanding of how Python can integrate with front-end tools to make usable and practical tools.

 ### Shared Goals

-Since our individual goals align closely, our shared goals are:

-- Make a positive impact in a community that can be collaborative but also competitive.
-- Apply class concepts effectively.
-- Create a finished project we’re proud of and potentially include it in a personal portfolio.

----
+Since our individual goals overlap, our shared goals are mainly the same.
+For example, we want to make a positive impact in a community that can be very collaborative, but also cutthroat.
+Therefore, if our project is able to help at least one person, then we will be content.
+On the technical side, we would like to perform well grade-wise, but mainly focus on applying concepts learned during class and making our vision come to life.
+An added benefit would be if we could use the assignment as a project portfolio piece.

 ## Implementation Plan

-We plan to utilize several APIs:

-- **O\*NET Web Services**: Free API with detailed information on over 1,000 occupations, including skills and work styles (from the U.S. Department of Labor).
-- **Unsplash API**: For visual elements (images that complement story/quiz flow).
-- **HTML + CSS**: For styling and layout.
-- **Python**: For logic and decision trees.

-We’ll also explore AI tools, research similar projects, and consider using frameworks for quiz logic and flow design.

----
+We plan to utilize several APIs for our implementation.
+One of the main resources will be the O*NET Web Services, a free API that offers detailed information on over 1,000 occupations, including required skills and work styles.
+Since the data is sourced from the U.S. Department of Labor, we can rely on real-time job information.
+This API serves as a comprehensive resource for our needs.
+Additionally, we intend to use the Unsplash API, or a similar service, for acquiring images.
+We will also leverage HTML and CSS for the design aspect of our project.
+Given the project's broad scope, we will explore AI, conduct online research, and review other projects to gain valuable insights and direction.

 ## Project Schedule

-The duration of the project will be just under one month:

-1. **Week 1**: Research & question development.
-2. **Week 2**: API integration + testing output via Visual Studio Code.
-3. **Week 3**: Begin front-end design using HTML/CSS.
-4. **Week 4**: Final integration and user testing.
+The duration of this project will be just under one month.
+Our initial phase will involve research and the development of engaging questions that will be both enjoyable for users and informative for drawing conclusions.
+We will validate our ideas by writing code statements that pull data from the APIs, displaying the results in the console using Visual Studio Code.
+Following this, we will begin the design phase of our application.
+We will use HTML and CSS to bring our design concepts to life, after which we will integrate our Python code with the CSS, creating a cohesive application.

 ---

 ## Collaboration Plan

-- Weekly scheduled meetings.
-- Communication via Slack and WhatsApp.
-- Open collaboration and respectful feedback.
-- Co-programming where appropriate, but also dividing tasks to work independently and combine later.

----
+To ensure that we collaborate as teammates on this project, we will set up a fixed, weekly meeting time.
+Meanwhile, our main form of communication will be through Slack and WhatsApp.
+In our group chats, we will consider each other’s opinions with respect and provide feedback on a topic if requested.
+Moreover, since we will be co-programming the project together, we will be proactive with our updates.

 ## Task Division

-- Collaborative work on project proposals and brainstorming.
-- Independent work on modular coding tasks.
-- Merge and test code during meetings.

----
+Depending on the type of task, we will do them separately or together.
+For example, on this Project Proposal Assignment, we are working together at the same time on a shared google document.
+However, if there are coding aspects that can be done independently, we will most likely divide the tasks and combine them together at our weekly meetings.

 ## Comprehensive Pair Programming

-We will only pair program if absolutely necessary for specific sections.
-If needed, one of us will act as the “driver” and the other as the “navigator,” switching roles as appropriate.

----
+We will not be undertaking a comprehensive pair program unless required by the code.
+Pair programming entails that Sneha and I would be coding together on the same computer.
+Considering that we both have busy schedules, it would be inefficient to only work on our program together.
+Therefore, we will divide the tasks and once completed, combine them in person to ensure that the code runs smoothly.
+However, in the case that the code can only be written on one computer, we are more than happy to find time to make it possible.
+At that point, one person will be the “driver” of the task, while the other person will be the “navigator,” and vice versa.

 ## Effective Team Collaboration Plan

-- Weekly sync meetings with pre-assigned “to-dos.”
-- Use checklists to ensure progress (research, coding, design).

----
+To ensure effective team collaboration, we will set up a weekly meeting to focus on working collaboratively and effectively.
+Beforehand, we will assign each other “to-dos” to complete before the meeting (tasks can include brainstorming, researching, and coding).

 ## Software Development Methodologies

-We’ll use the **Agile Development Methodology**, which allows for iteration and feedback.
-This will help us:

-- Break the project into sprints.
-- Revisit sections for improvements.
-- Ensure continuous progress and a polished final product.

----
+We anticipate using the Agile Development Methodology because it is a well-rounded strategy that ensures the quality of our assignment.
+Although this methodology requires a bigger time commitment and various rounds of feedback, it would allow us to revisit the project from various angles to continuously improve it.

 ## Risks and Limitations

-**Project Risks:**
-- Overwhelming volume of data.
-- Results might not meet user expectations.

-**Personal Risks:**
-- Time management issues.
-- Getting stuck in ideation.
-- Busy academic and extracurricular schedules.

-Despite these risks, we’re highly motivated and excited to bring this project to life.

----
+*This project faces several risks and limitations, both logistically and personally.
+From a project standpoint, we are concerned that the volume of data may become overwhelming, which could hinder our development process.
+Additionally, we worry that the results of our quiz may not align with users' expectations, rendering our project ineffective.
+On a personal level, we often struggle with meeting deadlines, as we both focus too much on the ideation phase which takes time away from implementation.
+Furthermore, our busy schedules are filled with intensive classes and extracurricular activities.
+Regardless of these challenges, we are both passionate about this project and will strive to make it as successful as possible!

 ## Additional Course Content

-We’ll apply and explore:
-- Functions and control structures (if, while, for loops)
-- Web applications and API integration
-- HTML/CSS styling
-- Online tutorials on building quizzes and interactive stories

-We’re also interested in discovering tools for branching narratives and user-based decision trees.

----
+The additional course content included various topics such as functions, web applications, and API integration.
+Moreover, we would benefit from implementing while loops and for loops, as well as CSS and HTML concepts.
+And lastly, we are interested in discovering additional online resources that explain how to program online quizzes and create choose-your-own-adventure storylines.